Senryoku/VulkanExp/README.md

 # VulkanExp

 3D renderer written to gain some experience with Vulkan, and modern rendering techniques (mainly hardware raytracing).
+As the name suggests, this is just an experiment: Nothing is done, nothing is polished.

 ![image](https://user-images.githubusercontent.com/1338143/174816896-d6c1cb4f-dbf4-464f-ba7b-c82672f5e50f.png)

 # Features